-Compatible tools like vRealize Automation, which allows the automation of vSphere and vSAN. vRealize Automation can also be used to validate that the security configuration has not drifted from its appropriate settings.
-In addition, because vRealize Automation is a standard VMware tool, many IT virtualization teams already know how to work with vRealize Automation and have created profiles that will work with a VxRail cluster.
+Compatible tools like VCF Automation, which allows the automation of vSphere and vSAN.
+VCF Automation can also be used to validate that the security configuration has not drifted from its appropriate settings.
+In addition, because VCF Automation is a standard VMware tool, many IT virtualization teams already know how to work with VCF Automation and have created profiles that will work with a VxRail cluster.